SCM-NV/pyZacros/doc/source/examples/examples.rst

 Examples
 ========

-In this chapter we present example pyZacros scripts covering various applications.
+The following list of examples illustrates how to use pyZacros for running and analyzing kMC simulations.

 Simple examples
 ---------------

 This section contains some simple tutorial examples to gain a basic understanding of the pyZacros classes.
-They are mainly focused on how to translate a typical Zacros input file to the equivalent one in python.
+They are mainly focused on how to translate a typical Zacros input file to Python.
-These examples often use short runtimes, making them perfect candidates for exploring, testing, and gaining experience before moving on to more complex configurations.
+These examples have short runtimes, making them perfect candidates for exploring, testing, and gaining experience before moving on to more complex systems.

 .. toctree::
    :maxdepth: 1